syakirahjf/hrms/README_FINAL.md

 <br>

->Below is the sequence diagram for the proposed web application that generally describes the interactions between the users and the application.
+>Below is the sequence diagram for the web application that generally describes the interactions between the users and the application.

 ![Sequence diagram image](https://github.com/syakirahjf/hrms/blob/main/resources/Seq%20Diagram.png)